go-graphics/go-gui-projects/README.md

 [GXUI](https://github.com/google/gxui) is a Go cross platform UI library.

+[MacDriver](https://github.com/progrium/macdriver) is a toolkit for working with Apple/Mac APIs and frameworks in Go.

 [qt](https://github.com/therecipe/qt) allows you to write Qt applications entirely in Go and makes deploying them later very easy.

 [qt.go](https://github.com/kitech/qt.go) is a Qt5 binding which uses FFI instead of CGO.